 - How Can I Earn United MileagePlus Miles?

 You can read one of my previous posts on how points and miles (in general) can be earned here.
 As always, earning credit card bonus points is the fastest way to accumulate a lot of United MileagePlus miles.
-Currently, these credit cards earn MileagePlus miles or allow transferring credit card points to MileagePlus program:
+Currently (in April 2018), these credit cards earn MileagePlus miles or allow transferring credit card points to MileagePlus program: